hyper-expanse/dotfiles/debian/personal-desktop.md

 * Security
 	* Lock workspace when minimizing the main window.
 	* Lock database after inactivity of [300] seconds.

-Create one, and only one, new key/pair database and give it the following name:
-* KeyDatabase.kdb

 ## Sounds